 Fees & Costs

 The program has minimal staff.
-It is overseen by the Illinois Secure Choice Board, and it is managed by a private, professional program administrator with extensive experience in IRAs and record keeping.
+It is overseen by the Illinois Secure Choice Savings Board, and it is managed by Ascensus, a private-sector program administrator with extensive experience in IRAs and recordkeeping.

 The Administrative Fee for each investment option is approximately 0.32% to 0.45% depending on investment choice(s).
 This means you pay $0.32 to $0.45 annually for every $100 in your account for program operations and the underlying investment(s) you choose.
 The fee is computed daily and netted from the assets in an investment option.
 Investment returns are credited to saver accounts ‘net of’ this cost.
 There is also a $4 per quarter ($16 annual) Fixed Account Fee.